 See plotting styles (p.
-47) for the choices.
-If no choice is given, the choices are listed. show style data shows the current default data plotting style.
+51) for the choices. show style data shows the current default data plotting style.

 Set style fill

 The set style fill command is used to set the default style of the plot elements in plots with boxes, histograms, candlesticks and filledcurves.
 This default can be superseded by fillstyles attached to individual plots.
 See also 'set style rectangle'.